mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This specification focuses on providing a secure encapsulation of RTP packets for transmission over QUIC.
-The expected usage is wherever RTP is used to carry media packets, allowing QUIC in place of other transport protocols such as TCP, UDP, SCTP, DTLS, etc. That is, we expect RTP-over-QUIC to be used in contexts in which a signaling protocol is used to announce or negotiate a media encapsulation and the associated transport parameters (such as IP address, port number).
-RTP-over-QUIC is not intended as a stand-alone media transport, although QUIC transport parameters could be statically configured.
+The expected usage is wherever RTP is used to carry media packets, allowing QUIC in place of other transport protocols such as TCP, UDP, SCTP, DTLS, etc. That is, we expect RoQ to be used in contexts in which a signaling protocol is used to announce or negotiate a media encapsulation and the associated transport parameters (such as IP address, port number).
+RoQ is not intended as a stand-alone media transport, although QUIC transport parameters could be statically configured.

-The above implies that RTP-over-QUIC is targeted at peer-to-peer operation; but it may also be used in client-server-style settings, e.g., when talking to a conference server as described in RFC 7667 ({{!RFC7667}}), or, if RTP-over-QUIC is used to replace RTSP ({{?RFC7826}}), to a media server.
+The above implies that RoQ is targeted at peer-to-peer operation; but it may also be used in client-server-style settings, e.g., when talking to a conference server as described in RFC 7667 ({{!RFC7667}}), or, if RoQ is used to replace RTSP ({{?RFC7826}}), to a media server.

-Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the RTP-over-QUIC protocol operation.
+Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the RoQ protocol operation.

-RTP-over-QUIC does not impact the usage of RTP Audio Video Profiles (AVP) ({{!RFC3551}}), or any RTP-based mechanisms, even though it may render some of them unnecessary, e.g., Secure Real-Time Transport Prococol (SRTP) ({{?RFC3711}}) might not be needed, because end-to-end security is already provided by QUIC, and double encryption by QUIC and by SRTP might have more costs than benefits.
-Nor does RTP-over-QUIC limit the use of RTCP-based mechanisms, even though some information or functions obtained by using RTCP mechanisms may also be available from the underlying QUIC implementation by other means.
+RoQ does not impact the usage of RTP Audio Video Profiles (AVP) ({{!RFC3551}}), or any RTP-based mechanisms, even though it may render some of them unnecessary, e.g., Secure Real-Time Transport Prococol (SRTP) ({{?RFC3711}}) might not be needed, because end-to-end security is already provided by QUIC, and double encryption by QUIC and by SRTP might have more costs than benefits.
+Nor does RoQ limit the use of RTCP-based mechanisms, even though some information or functions obtained by using RTCP mechanisms may also be available from the underlying QUIC implementation by other means.

-Between two (or more) endpoints, RTP-over-QUIC supports multiplexing multiple RTP-based media streams within a single QUIC connection and thus using a single (destination IP address, destination port number, source IP address, source port number, protocol) 5-tuple..
+Between two (or more) endpoints, RoQ supports multiplexing multiple RTP-based media streams within a single QUIC connection and thus using a single (destination IP address, destination port number, source IP address, source port number, protocol) 5-tuple..
 We note that multiple independent QUIC connections